 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-The country is 99.8 percent Muslim, a mix of 90 percent Sunni and 10 percent Shiite.
+99.8 percent of Afghans are Muslims, with 90 percent Sunni and 10 percent Shiite.

-Local and national governments are highly antagonistic toward Christians.
-Extremist groups, including the Taliban and the self-proclaimed Islamic State (ISIS), are active, and believers are persecuted by their families, friends and communities.
+Both local and national governments are highly antagonistic toward Christians.
+Extremist groups, including the Taliban and the self-proclaimed Islamic State (ISIS), are active, and believers are also persecuted by their families, friends and communities.

 What It Means To Follow Christ In Afghanistan:

-Afghans who are followers of Jesus must hide their faith and cannot worship openly.
-There are no physical church buildings in the country.
-All Christians worship in house churches.
-Evangelism is forbidden.
-Believers in Afghanistan gather in homes or other small venues.
-Christians or seekers are highly secretive about their faith, especially following a surge of arrests in recent years.
+Afghan Christians cannot worship openly.
+They must worship in homes or other small venues, and evangelism is forbidden.
+Christians and seekers are highly secretive about their faith or interest in Christianity, especially since the resurgence of the Taliban.
 Beatings, torture and kidnappings are routine for Christians in Afghanistan.
-Waves of Christians have emigrated to neighboring countries in order to worship openly.
-Still, Afghan house churches continue to grow.
-A small number of Christians are martyred every year in Afghanistan, but this occurs largely without public knowledge.
-A small number of believers are also in prison, but imprisonment is not common.
-Christian converts from Islam are often killed by family members or radicals before any legal process takes place.
+Although waves of Christians have fled the country to worship openly, some Afghan Christians have stayed to maintain a witness for Christ.
+A small number of Christians are martyred every year in Afghanistan, but their deaths generally occur without public knowledge.
+A few are also in prison, but imprisonment is not common.
+Christian converts from Islam are often killed by family members or other radicalized Muslims before any legal proceedings can begin.

 Access To Bibles:

 Since there are no churches or Christian bookstores in Afghanistan, Bibles are available only through underground ministry networks or in digital formats.
-There is little access to printed Bibles, and the danger for owning one is extreme.
-Most believers do not have their own Bible, but online or digital formats are available and extremely helpful to believers and seekers.
-Ongoing Bible translation efforts are underway for some of the people groups within the country that do not have a Bible in their native language.
+There is little access to printed Bibles, and owning one is extremely dangerous.
+Most believers do not have their own Bible, but online Bibles and other digital formats are available and extremely helpful to believers and seekers.
+Bible translation efforts are underway for the languages of some people groups who do not have a Bible in their native language.
 Give Bibles

-- Pray for the provision and protection of local believers and their families.
+- Pray for the peace, protection and provision of believers and their families.